jormaechea/aws-http-api-gateway/docs/create-one-api.md

 ### `formatRecord(record)`

-This optional method receives the record returned by the fetcher and must return the formatted record.
-It won't be called if record cannot be fetched.
+This optional method receives the record received as the request body and must return the formatted record.

+### `postSaveHook(id, formattedRecord)`

+This optional method receives the id and the record (formatted if `formatRecord()` method is set), and may be used to notify about the creation, updating some cache, or whatever you want.

+### `formatResponseBody(responseBody)`

+This optional method receives the default response body (an object like this: `{ id }`), and must return the new response body.

 ### Others